spang-lab/FastqPuri/README_trimFilter.md

 - `--trimN ALL`: All reads containing at least one N are redirected to `*_NNNN.fq.gz`
 - `--trimN ENDS`: N's are trimmed if found at the ends, left "as is" otherwise.
-If the trimmed read length is smaller than MINL, it is discarded.
+If the trimmed read length is smaller than minL, the read is discarded.
   Example:
 ```
 ORIGINAL                                           FILTERED